sixeyed/ecs/episodes/ecs-m3/README.md

 - control plane dashboard
 - service dasboard (mtls)

+_And lastly the distributed tracing in Jaeger:_

 ```
 istioctl dashboard  jaeger
 ```

-> Individual traces, not linked - no header propagation in code
+> You'll see individual traces from the services, but they're not linked.
+This app doesn't have the HTTP header propagation in code, so Jager can't tie requests together into one transaction.

 ### Coming next